cardano-foundation/cf-gsoc-ideas-page-2024/README.md

 This challenge, therefore, not only enhances the capabilities of the Cardano testnet environment but also significantly contributes to the broader development ecosystem, enabling developers to build more robust, diverse, and secure applications on the Cardano blockchain.

-## 👉 DApp End-2-End Testing Framwork
+## 👉 DApp End-2-End Testing Framework

 ### 🚣 Your Mission